 Process of Polishing a Tanto Blade

 After the blade is hardened and tempered, the final geometry is created and the surface smoothed and polished with various abrasive stones.
-Polishing is broken into two distinct stages, the rough polish occurring before the fittings and scabbard are made, and the final polish once the rest of the knife is complete.
+In contrast to other methods, stone polished blades have a different surface look and retain their crisp edges and lines.
+Polishing is broken into three distinct stages, the rough polish occurring before the fittings and scabbard are made, and the foundation polish and final polish once the rest of the knife is complete.

 Rough Polish (Kaji-Togi)

 At this stage, the large volume of steel left around the edge for the process of yaki-ire must be removed, and the blade and tang are given their final geometry.
-The blade is much harder than is was during the rough shaping stage and steel cannot be removed with any metal tools.
+The edge of the blade is much harder than it was during the rough shaping stage and steel cannot be removed with any metal tools.
 A combination of natural and artificial waterstones are necessary for this process.

-Once the fittings and scabbard are complete, the blade is given its final polish.
-Depending on the condition of the blade, the last used stone (#300, #500, or #700) is repeated again to check that there are no new scratches from the workshop and then finer and finer stones are used to complete the finish.
+Once the fittings and scabbard are complete, the blade is first given the rest of its foundation polish and then the final polish.
+Depending on the condition of the blade, the last used stone (#300, #500, or #700) may be repeated again to check that there are no new scratches from the workshop and then finer and finer stones are used to complete the finish.

 Most of the foundation polish is carried out with natural (or high-quality synthetic) Japanese waterstones which cause the hamon and other steel activity to show up against the body of the blade.
 A Japanese waterstone forms a slurry like fine clay with suspended particles in it, water (with a little baking soda to combat rust) is used to control its viscosity and how much stays on the stone during use.
 A natural stone gives a nice final finish with a unique look due to its slight variation of hardness and grit size.